vincss/mcsleepingserverstarter/README.md

 # mcsleepingserverstarter
 Put your minecraft server to rest, while SleepingServerStarter is watching !
+Save power, save the world !

 Based on :
 https://github.com/PrismarineJS/node-minecraft-protocol